kristi11/PortfolioWebsite/README.md

 * `php artisan route:cache` - to cache the routes
 * `php artisan view:cache` - to cache the views

+You can find more infoo on laravel caching [here](https://laravel.com/docs/10.x/cache)

 ### Have fun with your new app!